thenifemi/movingPictures/README.md

 - Domain Driven Development clean architecture (DDD).
 - FirebaseAuth for authentication.
-- Firebase Cloud Firestore as backend .
+- Firebase Cloud Firestore as backend.
 - Movies, Series and Actors information from the TMDB API.
 - Other amazing Flutter libraries...
 (BLoC Library for state management, GetIt for dependency injection, Freezed Library for Unions etc...)
 - Design inspiration from Netflix.